TensorSpeech/TensorFlowTTS/examples/cppwin/README.md

  1. [Phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus)
  2. [OpenFST](http://www.openfst.org/twiki/bin/view/FST/WebHome) (preferably 1.6.2)

- For Tensorflow, you need the C API, which you can grab compiled binaries [from here](https://www.tensorflow.org/install/lang_c).
+ For Tensorflow, you need the C API, which you can grab compiled binaries (or view compile instructions) [from here](https://www.tensorflow.org/install/lang_c).

  The rest (such as CppFlow and AudioFile) are included in the source code.

 ### Notes when compiling

- 3. With MSVC compiler, you'll have to use `/FORCE` as linker command line option, because otherwise the linker throws `LNK2005` due to OpenFST linking; the included project is already set up for that.
+ 1. With MSVC compiler, you'll have to use `/FORCE` as linker command line option, because otherwise the linker throws `LNK2005` due to OpenFST linking; the included project is already set up for that.
 Not sure about GCC, but you'll probably have to do something similar.
- 4. Tensorflow library malfunctions in debug builds, so only build release.
+ 2. Tensorflow library malfunctions in debug builds, so only build release.
- 5. Using MSVC 2017 (v141) compiler.
+ 3. Using MSVC 2017 (v141) compiler.

 ## Externals (and thanks)